balinenidileep/frappe-v15/Website-Development-Guide.md

 * Create a git repository (on GitHub) and push to the repository
 * For this guide we will assume we are creating an app called `paralogic_web`

-## Create a Bootstrap SCSS Theme

-See [Bootstrap SCSS Theme Guide](https://github.com/ParaLogicTech/frappe/wiki/Bootstrap-SCSS-Theme-Guide) for details on how to create and implement a Bootstrap Theme Stylesheet

 ## Assets

 Keep your assets organized in your app's `public/` directory.
 You can access your assets using the directory: `/assets/paralogic_home/...` Always use absolute URLs for linking your assets or web pages starting with `/`.
 For example `/assets/paralogic_home/logo/logo.png` instead of `assets/paralogic_home/logo/logo.png`